rzeldent/esp32cam-rtsp/README.md

 ![ESP32CAM module](assets/ESP32-CAM.jpg)

-This software provides a **configuration web server**, that can be used to:
+The software provides a **configuration web server**, that can be used to:

 - Provide information about the state of the device, wifi connection and camera,
 - Set the WiFi parameters,